A Piano Shopping Guide

 If you do not require a piano that lasts long enough to pass on to children or grandchildren, a newer, less expensive piano could be your best option.
 Though they don’t perform as well as a truly “high quality” piano, some of the newer pianos are so inexpensive, it’s truly mind-boggling.

 Most of these problems happen within the first few years.
 New pianos have manufacturer’s warranties that cover serious problems such as these.
 However, I have seen many instances where the piano manufacturers sell out to other companies every few years, and the new company won’t be held responsible for problems with the pianos built by the previous companies.
+Foreign based companies make you jump through so many hoops to get any warranty service, most people just give up.
+Even Steinway requires you upgrade to a more expensive piano and pay the difference if they must replace a malfunctioning piano.
 Often, a reputable dealership will work with their customers to rectify the problems, but only after all other possibilities are exhausted.

 When evaluating a new piano, sometimes potential problems can go undetected, even by a qualified Piano Technician.
 However, used pianos, after some use, can be more accurately evaluated.
 It is my suggestion that any used piano that you are considering for purchase be evaluated by a qualified Technician.
 It IS worth the cost.
 However, I have tried to provide enough information on this website at Repair/Regulation to allow you to do a pretty good preliminary evaluation yourself!

-I realize that our selection is small and may not reflect your specific needs or taste, but I ask that you consider our pianos posted at Sales and Rentals.
-Our inventory is constantly changing.
+I realize that our selection is small and may not reflect your specific needs or taste, but I ask that you consider our pianos posted at Pianos for sale.
+My inventory is constantly changing.
 Please also keep us in mind for any service requirements you may have.